Campus Security Authorities and Responsible Employees

 - Share the information as related by the person.

 - When in Doubt, Report It.
-If you have questions about where the crime took place, when the crime took place, or whether the incident is a crime at all, it's always best to report it anyway.
+If a CSA/Responsible Employee has questions about where the crime took place, when the crime took place, or whether the incident is a crime at all, it is always best to report it anyway.

 - Tell the person who disclosed the crime to you that you must share the information.